Bobrek concentration camp

 Bobrek was a subcamp of Monowitz concentration camp located in or near Bobrek, Lesser Poland Voivodeship, Poland, and was part of the Auschwitz concentration camp complex.
-It was built by Siemens-Schuckert and held approximately 250-300 prisoners including 50 women who were used as slave labor to produce electrical parts for aircraft and U-boat submarines.
+It was built by Siemens-Schuckert and held approximately 250-300 prisoners who were used as slave labor to produce electrical parts for aircraft and U-boat submarines.
 The commandant of the camp was SS-Scharführer Hermann Buch.

 Evacuation

 Bobrek subcamp was evacuated along with the other camps in the Auschwitz complex on January 18, 1945.
 The prisoners were sent on a death march to a concentration camp in Gleiwitz, Poland.
 Many were then transported by rail to Buchenwald concentration camp.
 While in Buchenwald, the former Bobrek workers were sought out by Siemens-Schuckert executives, who had them transported to the Siemens-Schuckert factory in Siemensstadt, a suburb of Berlin.